Numeric Functions

 Examples

-1. Find the absolute value of a positive or negative number using the ABS function.
+1. Get the absolute value of positive and negative numbers:

-1. Find the absolute value of the change in customer satisfaction between survey 1 and survey 2.
+2. Calculate the absolute change in customer satisfaction between two surveys:

 ABS(|->[survey 2] - |->[survey 1])